SamiMelhem/FinancialModelingTool/README.md

 When going through the forecasting process of all 50 companies the tool collects the prediction accuracy metrics of these models and repeats the process 10 times.

 ### Prediction Accuracy Calculation
+To calculate the prediction accuracy of these forecasts I developed my own way as opposed to using one's from the intraweb because I want to customize the metric to the tool itself.
+Here is the philosophy behind calculating this value:

+1. Percentage Difference: The distance between the predicted and the actual price of the company stock is the most important objective to achieve with these ML forecasts.
+Therefore we would need to calculate this first.
+2. Scaling the Difference: Since we want to put more value on the closer the forecast predicts the actual price, the metric uses exponential decay scaling to have a significant dip in the accuracy metric when it's not closer to the stock company price.
+3. Weighted Accuracy: Finally I took the mean of the accuracy for every day predicted and multipled by 100 to get the percentage value of a ML forecast across a time frame.

 ## Visualization